zzdlabzm/POOE/README.md

 # Model
 Five models obtained in 5-fold cross-validation of POOE.<br>

-# Code
+# features
-Run the generation code to generate the features.<br>
+Run the six encoding schemes code to generate the features.<br>
 ```
 # For ESM and ProtTrans
 # Create the conda runtime environment from the provided yaml file